carlosfontesdev/SCVR-WebApp/README.md

 Users can:

 * View products and tickets
-* Purchase items ands tickets after authentication
+* Purchase items and tickets after authentication
 * Access different sections of the platform

 ## Admin Area